serverless/serverless/doc/Configuration.md

 Serverless Framework V1 deals with one serverless service at a time.
 Each serverless service must contain two configuration files which declare and describe it:

-* **serverless.yml** - Defines a serverless service and the resources it requires.
-Can be shared publicly.
-* **serverless.meta.yml** - Defines author-specific information, like stages, env vars, and all sensitive info.
-Must be kept private.

-## serverless.yml
+* **serverless.yml**
   * Declares a serverless service
   * Defines one or multiple functions in the service
   * Defines one set of resources (e.g., 1 AWS CloudFormation stack) required by the functions in this service
   * Everything that can trigger the functions to execute (even HTTP requests) is considered an "event" and must be added in the `events` array.
   * Events listed in the `events` array will automatically create the resources required for the event upon deployment
   * Designed to be developed and operated completely independently
   * Configuration information can be specified for multiple IaaS providers
   * Contains no author-specific information
   * Can be shared publicly and installed by anyone

-## serverless.meta.yml
+  *
+* **serverless.meta.yml**
   * Contains author-specific information not intended for version control
   * Defines stages for this service
   * Defines service-wide, and stage-specific variables, which allows adding dynamic values to `serverless.yml`, and helps keep out sensitive information
   * Details separate profiles used for each stage in this service

 ## Examples